Micham3/mwatkins.github.io/index.md

 ## Current Projects

 ## Contact and Collaborations

-You can email me at my university address: m.m.watkins@uva.nl
+You can email me at my university address: m.e.watkins@uva.nl